zalando/postgres-operator/docs/administrator.md

 `cronjobs` resource from the `batch` API group for the operator service account.
 See [example RBAC](../manifests/operator-service-account-rbac.yaml)

-You cannot use logical backups when you are cloning cluster.
-For that you need to setup WAL writing into S3 or GCS.

 ## Access to cloud resources from clusters in non-cloud environment

 To access cloud resources like S3 from a cluster on bare metal you can use